Are you looking for the BEST balance bike for your toddler? The Woom 1 is that bike.

 Pneumatic Air Tires Offer Superior Traction

 The Woom 1 has pneumatic (air-filled) tires like a proper grown up bike.
-We much prefer these to the foam or plastic tires found on other balance bikes including the popular Strider 12 Classic.
+We much prefer these to the foam or plastic tires found on other balance bikes including the popular Strider.
 Pneumatic tires offer better traction and additional comfort.

 The brand-name Schwalbe tires on the Woom 1 are semi-knobby and provide excellent traction and a smooth ride on asphalt, dirt, or even packed gravel.
 The sidewalls include reflective accents to help provide additional visibility.